-Juany Garza is the first elected Hispanic woman Alderman in Aurora, coming into office in April 2005.
-Born in Mexico on December 3, 1954 in Monterrey Nuevo Leon, Mexico, Alderman Garza came to the United States in 1971.
-She will be up for re-election in 2021.
+Juany Garza is the first elected Hispanic Alderwoman in Aurora, coming into office in April 2005.
+Born on December 3, 1954 in Monterrey Nuevo Leon, Mexico, Alderwoman Garza came to the United States in 1971.

-Alderman Garza received her degree as an elementary teacher in Mexico and now is a successful business woman.
-Alderman Garza is the president of J&G Insurance in Villa Park.
+Alderwoman Garza received her degree as an elementary teacher in Mexico and now is a successful business woman.
+Alderwoman Garza is the president of J&G Insurance in Villa Park.

-Alderman Garza has been serving communities since 1978, when she volunteered at her daughter's kindergarten school in 1978.
-Since then, Alderman Garza has been involved in several organizations, including:
+Alderwoman Garza has been serving communities since 1978, when she volunteered at her daughter's kindergarten school in 1978.
+Since then, Alderwoman Garza has been involved in several organizations, including:

-Chairperson on the Infrastructure and Technology Committee (I&T) and member of the Building, Zoning and Economic Development (BZE) Committee.
+Alderwoman Garza is the Chairperson on the Infrastructure and Technology Committee (I&T) and member of the Public Health, Safety, and Transportation (PHST) Committee.

-Alderman Garza has three children; Marbella, Ricardo, and Hafid; and is the grandmother of Isabel Duran, Madelyne Eve Muniz, Roman Muniz, Ben Cristobal, and Jacob Cristobal.
+Alderwoman Garza has three children: Marbella, Ricardo, and Hafid; and is the loving grandmother of Isabel Duran, Madelyne Eve Muniz, Roman Muniz, Ben Cristobal, and Jacob Cristobal.